Click on CONTACTS to communicate with the Mayor, City Council, or Administration.

 Mayor Richard Stone was elected to his first term as Mayor of the City of Winnemucca in 2018.
 The Mayor is the official head of the City and is elected for a four (4) year term.
 The Mayor presides at all meetings of the Council and votes only in the case of a tie in ordinances, resolutions and other Council actions.
 The Mayor has veto power over the Council’s votes but can be overridden by a 4/5 Council vote.

 The City Council is the governing body of the City of Winnemucca and exercises a broad range of powers over City affairs and property.
-There are five (5) Council Seats of which all officers serve four (4) year staggered terms.
-City Council Seats 1, 3 and 5 are up for election (in the 2020 general election) while Seats 2 and 4 are up for election along with the Mayoral seat (in the 2018 general election).
-Candidates run for office and are elected by the electors of the City at large.
+There are five (5) Council offices with office holders elected by the electors of the City at large Seats to serve four (4) year staggered terms.
+City Council Seats 1, 3 and 5 are next up for election in the 2020 general election, and Council Seats 2 and 4 and the Mayor are next up for election in the 2022 general election.
 A majority of all members of the Council constitute a quorum to do City business.
-For more information about the function of the City Council and Council meetings, click HERE.

 City Attorney Kent Maher has been advising the Council since October 1, 1989.
 The City Attorney is the legal adviser of the Mayor, City Council and all officers and departments of the City in all matters respecting the affairs of the City and performs such duties as may be required by the City Council or prescribed by ordinance.
 The City Attorney is appointed by the Mayor with the advice and consent of the Council.
 Kent advises on a wide range of legal, procedural and personnel matters affecting the City and formulates ordinances and resolutions according to state and local laws.
 The District Attorney’s office, acting as the City Prosecutor, provides City criminal prosecution services.

-Lorrie Haaglund, City Clerk and Jessie Lindsey, City Treasurer have been in these positions since May 2013.
+Lorrie Haaglund City Clerk-Treasurer has been the City Clerk since May 2013 and the City Clerk-Treasurer since September 2019.
 The City Clerk and City Treasurer are appointed by the Mayor with confirmation by the City Council.
 The City Clerk is responsible for maintaining all of the Council records and proceedings, and the City Treasurer is responsible for maintaining financial records, budgeting and audits for the City.
-For more information on the City Clerk / Treasurer’s office, please click HERE.
+For more information on the City Clerk-Treasurer’s office, click HERE.